nodejitsu/prenup/README.md

 ## VowsJS

-Vows is a popular behavior driven development framework for Node.js.
-[Vows][3] was built from the ground up to test asynchronous code.
+[VowsJS][3] is a popular behavior driven development framework for node.js.
+Vows was built from the ground up to test asynchronous code.
 It executes your tests in parallel when it makes sense, and sequentially when there are dependencies.

-Instead of crafting your [Vows][3] code from hand (using JavaScript), Nuptials allows you to auto-generate Vows stubs.
+Instead of crafting your [Vows][3] code from hand (using JavaScript and node.js), Nuptials allows you to auto-generate Vows stubs using [Kyuri][1] and an intuitive user interface.

 For further information about [Vows][3], please visit it's repository here.